Dr. Edward Peters

 CanonLaw.info

-Tamarack Christian Latin
+Tamarack Christian Latin: Main Page

-Hac in schola omnes sumus condiscipuli.
+Hac in schola omnes sumus condiscipuli. / In this school we are all students.

 Overview

-St. Thomas Classical: 11th grade (II)
+St. Thomas Classical: 10th grade

 St. Thomas Classical: 8th grade